cosmos/sdk-tutorials/blog/tutorial/02-cli-list-post.md

 }
 ```

 This function uses a prefix iterator to loop through all the keys with a given prefix (in our case `PostKey` is `"Post-value-"`).
-We’re getting values by key with `store.Get` and appending them to `postList`.
-Finally, we unmarshal bytes back to JSON and return the result to the console.
+You get values by key with `store.Get` and appending them to `postList`.
+Finally, unmarshal bytes back to JSON and return the result to the console.

-Now let’s see how it works.
+Now, you can see how it works.
 Run the following command to recompile your app, clear the data and relaunch the chain:

 ```sh
 starport serve